 If you remove the cost of the Robo-Advisor, it’s kind of hard to make an argument AGAINST using one at least for taxable accounts.
 Now to be fair, I think for a retirement account you’re probably fine with just using a typical retirement target fund.
 They realize capital gains but it’s not a taxable event so it doesn’t matter in a retirement account.
 But for taxable accounts with free management… why not?

 I signed up for an account to check out M1 Finance.
 I’ve got to say I like what I see so far.
 The interface is slick and fast.
-Beyond that, you’ve got a lot of options to do more than just buying a set portfolio and can even create baskets of individual stocks you can buy commission free.
-Overall I think this is a very good thing for the investment world and should force other brokers to lower or eliminate management cost for simply using a buying algorithm.
+Beyond that, you’ve got a lot of options to do more than just buying a set portfolio and can even create baskets of individual stocks you can buy commission-free.
+Overall I think this is a very good thing for the investment world and should force other brokers to lower or eliminate management costs for simply using a buying algorithm.

 Interested in trying M1Finance?
 If you click any of the M1 Finance affiliate links on this page, you’ll get $10 for signing up.
 Click below to set up an account.